 Tap around all sides of the container holding a hosta to loosen the soil and roots before removing the plant.
 Use fingers to loosen tangled root balls if necessary, and shake any loose soil from the roots.
 Do not add the loose soil to the planting hole.
 Plant your hosta in the hole at the same soil depth at which the plant grew in its container.
 Typically, the first set of leaves above the roots should be at ground level.

 If your hosta came with bare roots, soak the roots in lukewarm water for 30 minutes before planting.
 Build a small mound in the bottom of the planting hole, and spread the roots over the mound.
 Fill the hole with soil and water.
 Saturate the top 6 inches of soil around the plant with water.

-Water hosta as needed, but at least once per week depending on the dryness of the soil.
+Water hosta as needed, but at least once per week if there's no rainfall, depending on the dryness of the soil.
 Soil should be moist and not dry.
 Early morning or in the evening when the sun begins to set is the best time to water the plants.
 Signs that hostas are underwatered include drooping leaves and burned leaf tips.

 Beginning in March, hostas alternate between producing leaves and roots.
 They have one or two cycles, or flushes, during which three or four oversized leaves emerge.
 These leaves take several weeks to open.

 After the first flush's leaves open, the plants begin to harden off, or become accustomed to the conditions, and produce waxy purple pigments.
 At the completion of this leaf phase, the plants start producing white roots above roots they produced the previous year.

 Soon the second flush begins with the emergence of three or four leaves.
 Keep the plants well-watered because the leaves consist mostly of water.